Poopogen/markdown-cv/index.md

 `2019 – 2021`
 __AOI Defect Detection for Circuit Boards__
-- Managed project requirements and testing documents for defect detection and classification in circuit board manufacturing.
+- Managed project requirements and testing documents for a multiclass defect detection and classification system in circuit board manufacturing, while also contributing to the design of the system pipeline.

 `2019 – 2020`
 __PTA Particle Size Control Project__